Sina247/Digital-Signature/README.md

 ## 🚀 Features

-- ✍️ **Draw Your Signature** : Use mouse or touch to draw a signature on a responsive canvas
+- ✍️ **Draw Your Signature** : Use mouse or touch to draw a signature on a responsive canvas.
-- 💾 **Save and Export** : Download your signature as an image (PNG) for easy use
+- 💾 **Save and Export** : Download your signature as an image (PNG) for easy use.
-- 🔍 **Verify Signatures** : Compare signatures for validation (optional advanced feature)
+- 🔍 **Verify Signatures** : Compare signatures for validation (optional advanced feature).
-- 🎨 **Tailwind CSS Design** : Stylish, clean and mobile friendly layout
+- 🎨 **Tailwind CSS Design** : Stylish, clean and mobile friendly layout.
-- ⚡ **Lightweight and Fast** : Minimal dependencies ensure quick loading and smooth interaction
+- ⚡ **Lightweight and Fast** : Minimal dependencies ensure quick loading and smooth interaction.
-- 🛠️ **Customizable** : Easily extend or integrate into other projects
+- 🛠️ **Customizable** : Easily extend or integrate into other projects.

 ---